 |National Medical College||60 Lakh|

 |Janaki Medical College||41 Lakh|

-When you compare these costs to the Indian private medical institutes, you shall realise that these are significantly lower.
+When you compare these costs to the Indian private medical institutes, you shall realize that these are significantly lower.
 Therefore, if you want to Pursue MBBS from Nepal, you should go for it.